 \section{Summary and outlook}

-The current paradigm of the early universe includes inflation at an early stage.
+The current paradigm of the early Universe includes inflation at an early stage.
 Hence, the observed matter-antimatter asymmetry cannot be imposed as an initial condition but it has to be dynamically generated after inflation.
 This makes baryogenesis an unavoidable topic.
-Moreover, fifty years after Sakharov's paper, baryogenesis has also become an interesting story that is connected to all developments of physics beyond the Standard Model during the past forty years, including grand unification, dynamical electroweak symmetry breaking, low-energy supersymmetry and neutrino masses.
+Moreover, 50 years after Sakharov's paper, baryogenesis has also become an interesting story that is connected to all developments of physics beyond the standard model during the past 40 years, including grand unification, dynamical electroweak symmetry breaking, low-energy supersymmetry and neutrino masses.

-The first important step in the theory of baryogenesis was made in the context of SU(5) GUT models which naturally provide heavy particles, leptoquarks, whose CP-violating delayed decays can lead to a baryon asymmetry.
+The first important step in the theory of baryogenesis was made in the context of SU(5) GUT models that naturally provide heavy particles, leptoquarks, whose $CP$-violating delayed decays can lead to a baryon asymmetry.
 This process was quantitatively understood based on Boltzmann equations.
-In these detailed studies it also became clear that leptoquarks are not ideal agents of baryogenesis since they have SM gauge interactions which tend to keep them in thermal equilibrium.
+In these detailed studies it also became clear that leptoquarks are not ideal agents of baryogenesis since they have SM gauge interactions that tend to keep them in thermal equilibrium.